NOTE: Certain information in this article may be missing or out of date. We are in the process of updating the content.

 Divide Cost by 1 Million

 Google Ads API data gives monetary amounts in micro cents.
 This means that for any money values, it will need to be divided by 1 million to get the value in dollars and cents.
-Fortunately, Grow has added a column that automatically converts the most common currency fields to standard dollars for you.
+You can do this with a Calculated Columns Transform.

 Segmenting your data